JAremko/spacemacs/README.md

   - [TypeScript](http://www.typescriptlang.org/) + some tools
   - [Slim](http://slim-lang.com/)

-You can set container's user by changing those lines in the jare/spacemacs:base Dockerfile:
+You can set the user by changing those lines in the jare/spacemacs:base Dockerfile:
 ```
   ENV uid 1000
   ENV gid 1000
   ENV UNAME jare
 ```
-Then you can use it as a base.
+Also edit [.spacemacs](https://github.com/JAremko/spacemacs/blob/master/.spacemacs) to add stuff that you would like to have.

 #### Usage: